 I was one impressive bundle of lust so I needed to know how to walk in the Spirit before I was ruined for life.
 I discovered that it was simple, really.
 When I was tempted, if I just whispered the name of Jesus, the temptation would pass.

-Now, in my late 60’s, that method still works.
+Now, in my early 70’s, that method still works.

 Stepping toward God